Upper Mustang: Transport

 Upper Mustang is on an ancient trade route between Nepal and Tibet exploiting the lowest 4660 m pass Kora La through the Himalaya west of Sikkim.
-This route remained in use until China's annexation of Tibet in 1950.
+Kora La currently serves as one of the active border crossings between China and Nepal.

 Mechanized access inside Nepal began with the opening of an airstrip at Jomsom at the approximate boundary between the southern Thak and northern Lo sections of the valley, which was in operation by the 1960s.

 China eventually decided to revitalize trade and in 2001 completed a 20 km road from the international border to Lo Manthang.
 Across the TAR border is Zhongba County of Shigatse Prefecture.
 China National Highway 219 follows the valley of the Yarlung Tsangpo River some 50 km north of the border.

 Meanwhile, road-building from the south was inhibited by difficulties along the Kali Gandaki Gorge to the south, but proceeded incrementally.
 In 2010, a 9 km gap remained but the road was completed before 2015 and is suitable for high clearance and four wheel drive vehicles.

 Currently, the easiest and only widely used road corridor, from Kathmandu to Lhasa—named Arniko Highway in Nepal and China National Highway 318 in the TAR—traverses a 5125 m pass.
 This is some 465 m higher than Kora La.